 Conformity is the killer of creativity

-Blindly conforming is like getting on the train to mediocrity central.
+Blindly conforming to what does serve you, your values and what matters most to you is like getting on the train to mediocrity central.

-So, I invite you to look at the rules you are running your life.
+So, I invite you to look at the rules you are living and working by.
 Ask questions such as:

 - Is believing and operating within this rule helping me or hindering how I want things to be?